MScholtes/Windows-Service/Readme.md

 ## Drawbacks

-* Scripts supply only services that run as local system (can be changed manually after service installation).
+* Scripts supply only services that run in context of local system (can be changed manually after service installation).
 * Logging to file (logtarget = 1) is not thread safe (might be important for short timer intervals).
 * Access errors on service configuration xml file stop the service (this can be changed if ExitCode is not set in ReadBaseConfiguration() and ReadConfiguration()).